roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 46. What is the distinction between class selectors and id selectors?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>46.
+What is the distinction between class selectors and id selectors?</summary>
   <p>

 Class selectors are used to target multiple elements with the same class name and it is denoted by `(.)`, while id selectors are used to target a unique element with a specific id attribute value and it is denoted by `(#)`.